Eriol-0406/telegram-bot/README.md

-# 🤖 Superteam Onboarding Bot
+# 🤖 telegram Onboarding Bot

 A production-ready Telegram bot that improves community quality by requiring new members to introduce themselves before they can participate in the main group.